Vladimir Nabokov: Critical reception and writing style

 Nabokov published under the pseudonym Vladimir Sirin in the 1920s to 1940s, occasionally to mask his identity from critics.
 He also makes cameo appearances in some of his novels, such as the character Vivian Darkbloom (an anagram of "Vladimir Nabokov"), who appears in both Lolita and Ada, or Ardor, and the character Blavdak Vinomori (another anagram of Nabokov's name) in King, Queen, Knave.
 Sirin is referenced as a different émigré author in his memoir and is also referenced in Pnin.

 Nabokov is noted for his complex plots, clever word play, daring metaphors, and prose style capable of both parody and intense lyricism.
-He gained both fame and notoriety with Lolita (1955), which recounts a grown man's consuming passion for a 12-year-old girl.
-This and his other novels, particularly Pale Fire (1962), won him a place among the greatest novelists of the 20th century.
+He gained both fame and notoriety with Lolita (1955), which recounts a middle-aged man's consuming passion for a 12-year-old girl.
+This and his other novels, particularly Pale Fire (1962), won him a place among the greatest novelists of the 20th century and multiple nominations for the Nobel Prize in Literature.

 His longest novel, which met with a mixed response, is Ada (1969).
 He devoted more time to the composition of it than to any other.
 Nabokov's fiction is characterized by linguistic playfulness.
-For example, his short story "The Vane Sisters" is famous in part for its acrostic final paragraph, in which the first letters of each word spell out a message from beyond the grave.
-Another of his short stories, "Signs and Symbols", features a character suffering from an imaginary illness called "Referential Mania", in which the afflicted perceives a world of environmental objects exchanging coded messages.
+For example, his short story "The Vane Sisters" is famous in part for its acrostic final paragraph, in which the words' first letters spell a message from beyond the grave.
+Another of his short stories, "Signs and Symbols", features a character suffering from a fictional illness called "Referential Mania", which drives him to perceive the world as being suffused with coded messages.

 Nabokov's stature as a literary critic is founded largely on his four-volume translation of and commentary on Alexander Pushkin's Eugene Onegin published in 1964.
 The commentary ends with an appendix titled Notes on Prosody, which has developed a reputation of its own.
 It stemmed from his observation that while Pushkin's iambic tetrameters had been a part of Russian literature for a fairly short two centuries, they were clearly understood by the Russian prosodists.
 On the other hand, he viewed the much older English iambic tetrameters as muddled and poorly documented.
-In his own words:I have been forced to invent a simple little terminology of my own, explain its application to English verse forms, and indulge in certain rather copious details of classification before even tackling the limited object of these notes to my translation of Pushkin's Eugene Onegin, an object that boils down to very little—in comparison to the forced preliminaries—namely, to a few things that the non-Russian student of Russian literature must know in regard to Russian prosody in general and to Eugene Onegin in particular.
+In his own words: